 Colonel Roosevelt was an adventurer, explorer, scholar, author, historian, boxer, cowboy, big game hunter, and elected official.
 Teddy, as he hated being called, was also fearless and nearly indestructible even before he went to war.

 They distinguished themselves at the Battle of San Juan Hill.
-During the fight for nearby Kettle Hill, he lead the charge as the only man on horseback.
-Roosevelt moved from position to position as his men advanced up the hill, over open ground, against an entrenched enemy.
+During the fight for nearby Kettle Hill, he led the charge as the only man on horseback, moving from position to position as his men advanced up the hill, over open ground, against an entrenched enemy.
 When his horse was stopped by barbed wire, he walked the rest of the way.

-The Americans reached the top of the hill fighting hand-to-hand to dislodge the Spaniards.
-In Spain’s defense, there’s no shame in getting dropped by a punch the face from Teddy Roosevelt.
+Histories of the war often portray Spain as having barely put up a fight, but that’s far from the truth.
+The Americans fought their way to the top of the hill, fighting hand-to-hand to dislodge the Spaniards.
+In Spain’s defense, there’s no shame in getting dropped by a punch to the face from Teddy Roosevelt.

-Roosevelt would be posthumously awarded the Medal of Honor for that action (he is still the only President with one), blocked at the time for political reasons – the most likely being that he was Theodore Roosevelt and everyone else was not.
+Roosevelt would be posthumously awarded the Medal of Honor for that action (he is still the only president to receive one), but it was blocked at the time for political reasons – the most likely being that he was Theodore Roosevelt, and everyone else was not.

 8. Harry S. Truman (World War I)

-Truman was initially denied enlisting into the Missouri National Guard because of poor eyesight – well past the standard for legal blindness.
+Truman was initially denied enlistment in the Missouri National Guard due to poor eyesight, which was well past the standard for legal blindness.
 Not one to let not being able to see keep him from killing Germans, he secretly memorized an eye chart and passed the vision test.
 He was even elected to be the lieutenant of his unit.

 By the time he arrived in France, he was the captain of an artillery company.
-He was unpopular at first… until his unit was overrun by the Germans in the Vosges Mountains.
-His men started to break and run but Truman let rip a string of profanity so awful and venomous his men were actually more afraid of him than the Germans – and they stayed to fight.
+He was unpopular at first… until the Germans overran his unit in the Vosges Mountains.
+His men started to break and run, but Truman let rip a string of profanity so awful and venomous his men were actually more afraid of him than the Germans – and they stayed to fight.

 His time in the mud didn’t stop there.
 At the start of the Meuse-Argonne Offensive in 1918, Captain Truman observed German artillery setting up to attack a unit out of his area of responsibility.
 An animal lover, Truman waited until the Germans moved their horses before lighting them up.